eske4/eBPF-Anticheat/README.md

 1. start *AssaultCube*
 2. run `make build`if not done yet
 3. run `make test` -- if attackcube is running the eBPF program will attach its pid, else default pid 792
+    - can also also diable eBPF blocking access and what events it print in terminal by using parameter `TEST_SET="1 1 1 1 1 1 1 1" make test`.
+The first variable is if block or not (1=block) and the rest are what event to print using, in same order as defined in *src/common/include/data_types.h* (1=print)
+    - can also enable logging of event to .csv file -- have to be uncomment from main.cpp

+> [!NOTE]
+> - in makefile test runs `@sudo $(BUILD_DIR)/app/eBPFA $$(pidof linux_64_client native_client)
+> - This could lead to error if there is another excutable then assaultcube whit this name

 ## Cheat methods
 ### Debugging utility *Scanmem*